GluuFederation/docs-casa-prod/docs/source/administration/2fa-basics.md

 ## Resetting a user's preferred method

-In the event a user loses access to his account, admins can revert the preferred authentication method to "password only" by following the steps shown in the [troubleshooting guide](./faq.md).
+In the event a user loses access to his account, admins can revert the user's authentication method to "password only" by following the steps shown in the [troubleshooting guide](./faq.md).

 ## Associated "strength" of credentials